ajnorthouse/JUMPlus-Project-1/Architecture.md

 ### SQL
-SqlConnectionManager
+- SqlConnectionManager
 	- Singleton design
 	- Use JDBC
 	- Only concerned with connecting

-DaoUserSql implements DaoUserInterface
+- DaoUserSql implements DaoUserInterface
 	- specifically only for the SQL commands
 	- reading the resultsets from the sql connection
 	- transform sql resultsets into objects

-DaoAccountSql implements DaoAccountInterface
-	- specifically only for the SQL commands
-	- reading the resultsets from the sql connection
-	- transform sql resultsets into objects

 ### Utility
-ColorsUtility
+- ColorsUtility
 	- Just adds ANSI colors to the print statements

-ConsolePrinterUtility
+- ConsolePrinterUtility
 	- Just prints to the console

-InputParserUtility
+- InputParserUtility
 	- Cleans and parses input

-RegexCheckerUtility
+- RegexCheckerUtility
 	- Checks Regex

 ### View
-DollarsBankView
+- DollarsBankView
 	- Prints out the Menus

-AccountView
+- AccountView
 	- Prints out the account details
 	- Takes account object

-UserView
+- UserView
 	- Prints out the user details
 	- takes user object

 ---
+---
+---
 ## Final Architecture Plans
 ### Application
-DollarsBankApplication
+- DollarsBankApplication
 	- main / runner
 	- any objects needed to be instantiated at start

 ### Controller
-DollarsBankController
+- DollarsBankController
 	- logic for menus
 	- calls other controllers

-UserController
+- UserController
 	- logic for getters and setters
 	- logic for log
 	- calls AcountController
 	- calls UserRepo

-AccountController
+- AccountController
 	- logic for getters and setters
 	- logic for log
 	- calls AcountController